18 Feb How Belly Fat Could be Hurting Your Heart

-There are a lot of health risks associated with belly fat, but let me look at three that should be of concern to you.
+There are a lot of health risks associated with belly fat, but let’s look at three that should be of concern to you.

 Inflammation is generated in belly fat.
+Adipocytes, aka fat cells, are inflammation generating machines.
 Chronic inflammation can damage the heart’s cells, valves and the inside lining of the arteries.
 This can result in the progression of plaque build-up, high blood pressure, and irregular heartbeat, murmurs and even congestive heart failure.

 Research indicates that inflammation is at the core of what we consider age-related diseases such as diabetes, certain types of cancer, Parkinson’s Alzheimer’s, autoimmune disorders and you guessed it – cardiovascular disease.

 The quickest way to battle inflammation is through your diet.
 The typical American diet contains thirty times more pro-inflammatory nutrients than the food we consumed a century ago.
 The result is a population being set-up for escalated inflammatory problems.

 Staying away from sugar, starches, dairy, trans-fats and processed food is a great way to start reducing your risk.